kieran-mackle/AutoTrader/README.md

 Example strategies can be found in the [demo repository](https://github.com/kieran-mackle/autotrader-demo).
 You can also request your own strategy to be added [here](https://github.com/kieran-mackle/autotrader-demo/issues/new?assignees=&labels=&template=strategy-request.md&title=%5BSTRATEGY+REQUEST%5D).

-## Demo Chart
+## Backtest Demo
-The chart below is produced by a backtest of a MACD strategy (which can be found in the [demo repository](https://github.com/kieran-mackle/autotrader-demo)).
+The chart below is produced by a backtest of the MACD trend strategy documented in the [tutorials](https://kieran-mackle.github.io/AutoTrader/tutorials/strategy)
+(and available in the [demo repository](https://github.com/kieran-mackle/autotrader-demo)).
+Entry signals are defined by MACD crossovers, with exit targets defined by a 1.5 risk-to-reward ratio.
+Stop-losses are automatically placed using the custom price [swing detection](https://kieran-mackle.github.io/AutoTrader/docs/indicators#price-swing-detection) indicator, and position sizes are dynamically calculated based on risk percentages defined in the [strategy configuration file](https://kieran-mackle.github.io/AutoTrader/tutorials/strategy#strategy-configuration).

+Running this strategy with AutoTrader in backtest mode will produce the following interactive chart.

+[![MACD-backtest-demo](https://user-images.githubusercontent.com/60687606/128127659-bf81fdd2-c246-4cd1-b86d-ef624cac50a7.png)](https://kieran-mackle.github.io/AutoTrader/interactive-visualisation)

 Note that stop loss and take profit levels are shown for each trade taken.
 This allows you to see how effective your exit strategy is - are you being stopped out too early by placing your stop losses too tight?
 Are you missing out on otherwise profitable trades becuase your take profits are too far away?
 AutoTrader helps you visualise your strategy and answer these questions.

-[![MACD-backtest-demo](https://user-images.githubusercontent.com/60687606/128127659-bf81fdd2-c246-4cd1-b86d-ef624cac50a7.png)](https://kieran-mackle.github.io/AutoTrader/interactive-visualisation)

 ## Legal
 ### License